 The main thing that struck me about the version of chaos presented here is how much less, well, chaotic it was than the old one.
 The nature of chaos is much more clearly defined here, as is its relationship with magic, the gods, and human belief.
 The four major chaos gods are now the chaos gods, rather than just four examples with the suggestion for you to design your own if you feel like it, and even they have lost some of their old complexity: there's no suggestion here that Nurgle, for example, embodies both 'the hidden fear of disease and decay' and 'the power of life which that fear generates', which is how he was described in his much more nuanced and sympathetic write-up in The Lost and the Damned.
 Mutants are now doomed to just carry on mutating until they ultimately devolve into chaos spawn, which greatly reduces the moral complexity of the setting by confirming that the Empire's continual anti-mutant pogrom is actually more-or-less justified.
 (1st edition more closely followed its 2000 AD inspirations in showing that at least some mutants were weird but harmless, and certainly not deserving of being burned alive.)
+[EDIT: An anonymous commentator points out below that the book is far from consistent about this.
+The description implies inevitable degeneration, but the rules imply that most mutants will actually stabilise harmlessly at the 2-3 mutations mark.]
 The Chaos Wastes described here don't come close to the baroque insanity of their first edition counterparts.
 (The lack of Ian Miller's illustrations is keenly felt.)
 In 1st edition, the chaos armour worn by champions of Khorne was forged in red furnaces beneath the throne of the Blood God, where captive seers laboured eternally to create enchanted armaments in fires fuelled by burning souls.
 In 2nd edition, they just buy it off the chaos dwarves.
 Something of their unholy majesty appears to have been lost along the way.

 |Now that's the Realm of Chaos!|